ten1seven/what-input/README.md

 ## How it works

-What Input uses event bubbling on the `<html>` tag to watch for mouse, keyboard and touch events (via `mousedown`, `keyup` and `touchstart`).
+What Input uses event bubbling on the `<html>` tag to watch for mouse, keyboard and touch events (via `mousedown`, `keydown` and `touchstart`).
 It then sets or updates a `data-whatinput` attribute.

 Where present, Pointer Events are supported, but note that `pen` inputs are remapped to `touch`.

 What Input also exposes a tiny API that allows the developer to ask for or set the current input.

-_What Input does not make assumptions about the input environment before the page is directly interacted with._ However, the `mousemove` and `pointermove` events are used to set a `data-whatintent="mouse"` attribute to indicate that a mouse is present and _might_ be used.
+_What Input does not make assumptions about the input environment before the page is directly interacted with._ However, the `mousemove` and `pointermove` events are used to set a `data-whatintent="mouse"` attribute to indicate that a mouse is being used _indirectly_.

 ### Interacting with Forms